 - Deep-fat fryer OR 3-quart pot attached with an oil thermometer

 - Mix shredded pork and next five ingredients (through Dijon mustard) in a medium bowl.
 Dissolve gelatin in warm water and add to pork mixture; stir until combined.

-- Fill popsicle molds with pork mixture and insert a wooden stick into each one (if you don’t have molds, skip down to the bottom for alternative instructions).
+- Fill popsicle moulds with pork mixture and insert a wooden stick into each one (if you don’t have moulds, skip down to the bottom for alternative instructions).
 Cover and chill in refrigerator overnight or at least 8 hours.